yigitaksoy/Digital-House/README.md

 ### Frameworks, Libraries, and Programs Used

 - [Visiual Studio Code ](https://code.visualstudio.com)
-    - **Vscode** Is the code editor used to develop, commit & push parts of this website.
+    - **Vscode** Is the code editor used to develop, commit & push parts of this project.
 - [Gitpod](https://www.gitpod.io/)
     - **Gitpod** was the IDE used to commit & push the project on [GitHub](https://github.com/).
 - [GitHub](https://github.com/)
     - **Github** is used for:
     1. Tracking the project, and for version control.
-    2. As a remote server for other users to see the code used in the project.
+    2. As a repository for other users to see the code used in the project.
-    3. Deploying the project for live view.
+    3. Deploying the final version of the project for live view.
 The deployed version can be viewed [here](https://yigitaksoy.github.io/Digital-House/).
 - [Bootstrap](https://www.bootstrapcdn.com/)
     - **Bootstrap**  to structure the website, and to achieve responsive layout across various mobile devices.
 - [JQuery](https://jquery.com)